⚡ Install Typing Practice App (2 MB)

 Touch typing relies on muscle memory for speed

-If you do not follow the Touch typing method, then each time your brain and fingers always search for each key on the keyboard.
+If you do not use the Touch typing method, your brain and fingers must search for each key on the keyboard each time.
 It is a very slow process; if you want to become faster, the error percentage will increase.
 It is frustrating and very time-consuming.

 Why Bother Learning to Touch Type?

 Learning a new skill always takes time, effort, and patience.
-So it is fair to ask if there is any worth in investing time to obtain the skills?
+So it is fair to ask whether there is any value in investing time to acquire the skills?
 When it comes to touch typing, the answer is a definite yes if you are using a computer and typing often or regularly.
-It has long-term benefits; you can save much more time, grow your profession, and avoid the frustration of wrong typing and bad output in code or transcription work.
+It offers long-term benefits: you can save significant time, grow your career, and avoid the frustration of typos and poor output in code or transcription work.

 A motivational infographic showing the four main benefits of touch typing: a rising graph for speed, a target for accuracy, a clock for time saved, and a brain with a lightbulb for increased focus.

-Learning to touch type leads to major benefits in speed, accuracy, and overall productivity.
+Learning to touch type yields significant benefits in speed, accuracy, and overall productivity.

 You’ll Save an Incredible Amount of Time

 This is the most obvious benefit of learning these skills.
 Your speed typing will increase from a typical 20 Words Per Minute (WPM) to a proficient 60 WPM; however, it can be increased further.
-If your current speed is around 20 words per minute, then you are almost increasing three times faster.
+If your current speed is around 20 words per minute, you are almost three times as fast.
 So, you can imagine how much time you can save each day?
 According to your working time, you can calculate.
-Not only that the error rate will also decrease automatically if you have.
+Not only will the error rate decrease automatically if you have.

 Your Accuracy Will Skyrocket

 The main reason for the dramatic increase in speed is not looking at the keyboard or the computer screen in the Touch Typing method.
-Usually, people look continuously between the computer and keyboard more times.
-And if you type text from a paper, then it takes more time.
-These processes are completely ignored by this wonderful method, so the speed dramatically increases.
+People look more often between the computer and the keyboard.
+If you type text from a paper, it takes more time.
+These processes are completely ignored by this method, so speed increases dramatically.

 Is it Better for Health?

 The “hunt and peck” method often leads to poor posture.
-We hunch over the keyboard to see the keys, which puts a major strain on our neck and back.
+We hunch over the keyboard to see the keys, which places significant strain on our neck and back.
 Touch typing encourages you to sit up straight and keep your eyes on the screen.
-And also using proper ten-finger posture so that you distribute the workload evenly, reducing the risk of Repetitive Strain Injury (RSI) in your wrists and hands.
-So, it is very clear that it is also very helpful for health.
+Also use proper ten-finger posture to distribute the workload evenly, reducing the risk of Repetitive Strain Injury (RSI) in your wrists and hands.
+It is also beneficial for health.

 You Can Focus on Your Ideas

-AS we have already discussed that it obtains a muscle memory and works with the unconscious brain, so many processes occur in our subconscious.
+As we have already discussed, it builds muscle memory and works with the unconscious mind, so many processes occur in our subconscious.
 And your brain can focus more on thinking about your ideas.
-So it is very beneficial to work efficiently and get good output.
+It is very beneficial to work efficiently and deliver good results.

 The “Secret” to Touch Typing: The Home Row

 The entire system of touch typing is built on one simple, powerful concept: the home row typing.
-This is the middle row of letter keys where your fingers rest, and it acts as your constant base of operations.
+This is the middle row of letter keys where your fingers rest; it serves as your constant base of operations.

-To find it without looking, feel for the small raised bumps on the F and J keys because modern keyboards are now manufactured with the little bumps.
+To find it without looking, feel for the small raised bumps on the F and J keys, as modern keyboards are now manufactured with them.
 These are your anchor keys.
-Place your index fingers on them, and let your other fingers fall naturally into place beside them, and make movements according to the required key.
-And you must follow the rule always to be a master of the Touch typing method.
+Place your index fingers on them, let your other fingers fall naturally beside them, and move your fingers according to the required key.
+You must always follow the rules to become a master of the Touch Typing method.

 • Left Hand: Little finger on A, Ring Finger on S, Middle Finger on D, Index Finger on F.